Pagodas that Trying to Reach the Sky — Origin, History, Facts, and Famous Examples of Chinese Pagoda

 Improve Academic Fortune

-Wenfeng Pagoda, also named Wenchang Pagoda or Wenbi Pagoda, was the type of pagoda that people construct to promote the accomplishments of locals in the Imperial Examination in ancient China.
+Wenfeng Pagoda, also named Wenchang or Wenbi Pagoda, was the type that people construct to promote the accomplishments of locals in the Imperial Examination in ancient China.

-It was believed that those pagodas could bring the region more talented scholars with eminent scores in the official election exams.
+It was believed that they could bring the region more talented scholars with eminent scores in the official election exams.

 Today, Wenchang Pagoda ornaments are still widely used as Feng Shui decorations, which are believed can boost one's career and academic achievements.